networknt/light-doc/content/_index.md

   - heading: OAuth2, Portal and Services to Form an Ecosystem
     image_path: /images/icon-custom-outputs.svg
-    tagline: Provide a platform for on-premise solution and hosted solution
+    tagline: Provide a platform for on-premise solutions as well as hosted solutions
     copy: light-oauth2 for security and light-portal is for service runtime monitoring and management and API marketplace.
 Kafka for messaging, ELK for logging, InfluxDB and Grafana for metrics and ArangoDB for DB.
 sections:
   - heading: "Cross-Cutting Concerns"